sign-language-processing/sign-language-processing.github.io/src/index.md

 @pose:chan2019everybody demonstrated a semi-supervised approach where they took a set of videos, ran pose estimation with OpenPose [@pose:cao2018openpose], and learned an image-to-image translation [@isola2017image] between the rendered skeleton and the original video.
-They demonstrated their approach on human dancing, where they could extract poses from a choreography and render any person as if *they* were dancing.
+They demonstrated their approach on human dancing, extracting poses from a choreography and rendering any person as if *they* were dancing.
 They predicted two consecutive frames for temporally coherent video results and introduced a separate pipeline for a more realistic face synthesis, although still flawed.